Reknotx/Gauntlet-Clone/README.md

 and for organizational purposes, separating the data from the logic.

 Within the scripts folder

 Data - Contains all the information for the game's systems.
+  - Individual enemy information is stored within a scriptable object rather than being assigned values in the inspector.
+  - Stats for each of the player classes are stored in scriptable objects to allow for more dynamic loading at the game start.
+  Allows for players to choose their classes at the start.

 Controllers - Handles the logic for the game in terms of combat, pick up behavior, world interaction behavior, individual player input and movement (if it was setup), etc.

 View - Handles input detection and passes event callbacks to the controller.